 Losing weight is a process that may require you to address and change several areas of your life (that is why it is a LIFESTYLE change, and not just a change in diet).
 This process impacts how you eat, think, and behave emotionally, spiritually physically, and even financially going forward.
 Therefore, please remember to take baby steps when implementing any “new change” and be sure to have adequate support.
 Also, do not forget to treat yourself with love and compassion and enjoy every stage of the journey.

 IN LOSING YOU END UP GAINING HABITS THAT SERVE the GREATer GOOD

 - CHANGE INEFFECTIVE THOUGHT PROCESSES– and give yourself more opportunities

-- GET RID OF DYSFUNCTIONAL BELIEFS – and open your mind to the truth and emotional intelligence
+- GET RID OF LIMITING BELIEFS – and open your mind to the truth and emotional intelligence

-- LOSE HARMFUL BEHAVIORS – and improve your mental agility, spiritual and physical health
+- LOSE UNHEALTHY BEHAVIORS – and improve your mental agility, spiritual and physical health